SSWConsulting/SSW.Rules.Content/rules/do-you-always-rename-staging-url-on-azure/rule.md

 ![Figure: CName being added to DNS for the default URL](2015-03-10_17-13-55.png)

-2. Instruct Azure to accept the custom Url
+2. Instruct Azure to accept the custom URL

 ![Figure: Azure being configured to accept the CName](custom-domains.png)